 Media and Entertainment

 Media and entertainment are in a state of disruption.
-This is opening up a realm of never-before-seen opportunities.

 The transformation is just beginning.